ImperialCollegeLondon/ReCoDE-penalised-reg/docs/3-chapter-2.md

 ```{r}
 cbind(beta, slope_model$coefficients[-1,,20])
 ```
-and use it for prediction
+and use the package for prediction
 ```{r}
 mean((y_new - predict(object = slope_model, x = X_new)[,20])^2)
 ```